AutumnSageBenton/CST205FinalProject/README.md

 Running the program:

-  Ensure your inside the CST205FinalProject folder in the command line
+  Ensure you're inside the CST205FinalProject folder in the command line

   Paste the below into the command line to run the application